hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-5.md

 ### Split into Training and Validation Sets

-When training any machine learning model you want to separate your data into a training set and a validation set.
-Click here to find out why we do it and how.
+**When training any machine learning model you want to separate your data into a training set and a validation set.** The training set is what you actually use to build the model, whereas the validation set is used to evaluate the model’s performance afterwards on data that it has never encountered before.
+This is extremely important, because a model can have very high accuracy when evaluating training data but fail spectacularly when it encounters data it hasn’t seen before.

+This situation is called **overfitting**.
+A good predictive model will build a generalized representation of your data in a way that reflects real things going on in your problem domain, and this generalization gives it predictive power.
+A model that overfits will instead try to predict the exact answer for each piece of your input data, and in doing so it will fail to generalize.
+The way we know a model is overfitting is when it has high accuracy on the training dataset but poor or no accuracy when tested against the validation set.
+This is why it’s important to always test your model against a validation set.

 **Fixing overfitting:**

+A little overfitting is usually expected and can often be ignored.
 If you see that your validation accuracy is very low compared to your training accuracy, you can fix this overfitting by either increasing the size of your training data or by decreasing the number of parameters in your model.
+By decreasing the number of parameters you decrease the model’s ability to memorize large numbers of patterns.
+This forces it to build a model of your data in general, which makes it represent your problem domain instead of just memorizing your training data.

-Copy and paste the Scala Spark code into Zeppelin notebook:
+ Copy and paste the Scala Spark code into Zeppelin notebook to split your data into a training set and a validation set:

 ~~~scala
 // Split the data into training and validation sets (30% held out for validation testing)